|

 Oregon Websites and Watersheds Project, Inc. shows students how to use Internet communications and scientific methodology to help manage Oregon's natural and cultural resources.
 Students are encouraged to use computer technology, historical documentation, scientific reasoning, community outreach, environmental enhancement projects, and effective long-term monitoring strategies to help make decisions which affect Oregon's quality of life.

 Project Websites: 1996-2006.
 ORWW websites have been largely designed and built by Oregon schoolchildren and adults: from Siletz School 2nd Grade students to Oregon State University graduate students; from 1996 until the present time.
 An estimated 80% of the website's content is student projects that have been continuosly online since they were created.
 Most of the work these first 10 years has been completed by Benton, Harney, Lincoln, and Multnomah county high school and college students and their teachers, with the help of ORWW workshops, field trips, lectures, mentoring programs, teacher training, and other technical assistance.
 These projects are designed as works in progress that are intended to be updated and improved from time to time by future students, teachers, and website administrators.
-By June 2006, more than 150,000 visitors a year were using ORWW websites' files, at a steady rate of 250 to 550 visitors a day, seven days a week.
+By June 2006, more than 150,000 visitors a year were using ORWW websites' files [2016 Note: link broken and needs to be repaired], at a steady rate of 250 to 550 visitors a day, seven days a week.
 Visitors in the last year downloaded between three and five gigobytes (GB) of files a month, totaling more than 45 GB a year of shared educational files regarding Oregon's natural and cultural resources.
 Many visitors arrived daily by following Google, Yahoo, MSN, or other search engines via thousands of keywords regarding Oregon's schools, rivers, forests, farms, history, wildlife, and other environmental resources.
 Others are regular users, such as teachers, student project participants, sponsors, and people with an interest in learning more about Oregon via the Internet.
-All are benficiaries of the fine design and workmanship of hundreds of Oregon students and teachers.
+All are beneficiaries of the fine design and workmanship of hundreds of Oregon students and teachers.

 PEAS Project (Philomath, Eddyville, Alsea, and Siletz Environmental Education Project ) demonstrated the usefulness of Internet communications for studying local environmental science projects in five rural Oregon schools. |